 *Payment plan options available by request.

-Curious what other graphic recording workshops cost?
-I made a chart.
-And, this workshop is in Canadian dollars, so if you’re American, you can take advantage of extra savings.
+This workshop is in Canadian dollars, so if you’re American, you can take advantage of extra savings.

 Community Scholar: Mentorship Program (1 spot for May, 2 spots for October 2019)